|

 The box was originally imprinted with "Cowboy Joe" which was

-scratched thru, and then imprinted with The Lone Ranger.
+scratched thru and then imprinted with The Lone Ranger.

-Photo courtesy of littlemarz |
+Photo courtesy of

-1950s Lone Ranger, 28" |
+1950s Lone Ranger doll, 28" |

 1950s

-Tonto, 28" tall, Lone Ranger's companion, hard plastic head, sleep eyes, real upper
+Mollyes Tonto doll, 28" tall, Lone Ranger's companion, hard plastic head, sleep eyes, real upper

 lashes, painted lower lashes, molded lightly painted hair, open